 Icade is taking action to promote environmental transition and is making the fight to stop climate change and preserve natural resources its priority.
 A pioneering figure in sustainable property, Icade implements innovative solutions to reduce all of its assets’ energy consumption, resource requirements and impact on biodiversity.

-Proportion of new construction projects of the Healthcare Property Investment Division with a floor area of over 7,500 sq.m having obtained environmental certification with a minimum rating of Very Good or its equivalent
+Proportion of new construction projects of the Healthcare Property Investment Division with a floor area of over 4,000 sq.m having obtained environmental certification with a minimum rating of Very Good or its equivalent

 Proportion of business parks with a net positive impact on biodiversity

 Icade works to protect biodiversity using a range of measures designed to reintegrate nature into cities via its Service Properties, Healthcare Properties and Development divisions.
 This proactive approach meets both the requirements of local authorities and the expectations of its customers in terms of making tangible improvements to their surroundings and aiming to contribute the national objective of Zero Net Artificialization.

 Icade has partnered with Egis to launch Cycle Up, the first digital platform dedicated to the reuse of building materials available to participants from across the construction industry.